Gaman (term): Analysis

-After the 2011 Tōhoku earthquake and tsunami, the resilience, civility, lack of looting and ability of the Japanese to help each other was widely attributed to the gaman spirit.
-The 50–70 heroes who remained at the damaged and radiation-emitting Fukushima Daiichi Nuclear Power Plant despite the severe danger demonstrated what was regarded as gaman as well.
+After the 2011 Tōhoku earthquake and tsunami, the resilience, civility, lack of looting and ability of the Japanese to help one another was widely attributed to the gaman spirit.
+The 50 to 70 heroes who remained at the damaged and radiation-emitting Fukushima Daiichi Nuclear Power Plant despite the severe danger demonstrated what was regarded as gaman as well.

 Gaman is also used in psychoanalytic studies and to describe the attitudes of the Japanese.
-It is often taught to youth and largely used by older Japanese generations.
+It is often taught to youth and is largely used by older Japanese generations.
 Showing gaman is seen as a sign of maturity and strength.
 Keeping private affairs, problems and complaints silent demonstrates strength and politeness as others have seemingly larger problems as well.
-If a person with gaman were to receive help from someone else, they would be compliant; not asking for any additional help and voicing no concerns.
+If a person with gaman received help from someone else, they would be compliant, not ask for any additional help, and voice no concerns.